houchenyu/LiteECG/README.md

-# ECG Lightweight Anomaly Detector
+# Lightweight ECG classification

-A comprehensive deep learning framework for ECG anomaly detection using multiple state-of-the-art neural network architectures.
+This is the repository of the paper "LiteECG: A lightweight convolutional neural network for ECG Classification ".
 This project implements various models for classifying ECG signals into different arrhythmia types based on the MIT-BIH Arrhythmia Database.

 ## 🚀 Features